What Comes Next after GCSEs Results Day

 Did you get grade C or above in maths and English?

-Sometimes change isn’t what we want but it can happen to any of us, and there is always another route to achieve what you want in life.
+Sometimes change isn’t what we want, but it can happen to any of us, and there is always another route to achieve what you want in life.
 You might not have the grades you needed to do the courses you expected to as your next step in school or college, but there is no need to suffer alone and in silence.
 Talk to the head of the school or college you applied to.
-They may be able to relax requirements, or give you options, or help you think about next steps like retaking any exams you might need.
+They may be able to relax requirements, or give you options, or help you think about the next steps, like retaking any exams you might need.

-If one of your results is VERY unexpected, and you really think an error might have been made, you can talk to your school about getting your exam marked again.
+If one of your results is VERY unexpected and you really think an error might have been made, you can talk to your school about getting your exam marked again.
 This is known as a remark.

 If you’re thinking about resits or remarked papers, always speak to a teacher or school careers advisor first.
 They can help you get things in perspective and sort out an action plan.
-Don’t worry – there is help at hand and you are not alone.
+Don’t worry – there is help at hand, and you are not alone.